Pediatric Readiness Symposium

 • Track A, Medical: Leave Me Breathless: Distinguishing Causes of Respiratory Distress, SIRS-iously?
 Recognizing Pediatric Sepsis, Decisions Decisions: PECARN Clinical Decision Tools

-• Track B, Trauma/Burn: Mass Casualty Incidents: Pediatric Triage from Field to Facility, Burn Baby Burn: Approach to Pediatric Burns, Blood, Sweat, and Tears: Anything but Crystalloid for Pediatric Hemorrhage
+• Track B, Trauma/Burn: Mass Casualty Incidents: Pediatric Triage from Field to Facility, Hot Injuries, Cool Heads: Burn Care in the First Critical Moments, Blood, Sweat, and Tears: Anything but Crystalloid for Pediatric Hemorrhage

 • Track C, Procedures: Airway Skills (BVM, SGA, ETT), Vascular Access (IV/IO and Rapid Fluid Resuscitation), POCUS (vascular access)